 You can even learn how to create your own mud kitchen in your own backyard with the ‘How To’ book Mud Kitchen in a Day.
 (I haven’t read this yet, as we don’t have a garden, but 95% of parents give the book a 5* review on Amazon.)

 #8 – Try a Treasure or Scavenger Hunt

 My Little Lady loves a good treasure or scavenger hunt (as do most kids!).

-Simply pop down a list of things from nature on a piece of paper (anything from autumn leaves and acorns to butterflies and spiders’ webs), then ask your child(ren) to tick each one off as they find it.
+Simply pop down a list of things from nature on a piece of paper (anything from leaves and acorns to butterflies and spiders’ webs), then ask your kids to tick each one off as they find it.

 If you need some inspiration, these 75 free printable scavenger hunt ideas from My Joy Filled Life should offer more then enough ideas!